product marketers and indie hackers shipping feature launches, homepage refreshes, or short SaaS walkthroughs

 Prompt examples

-Goal: produce a ai video workflow asset for indie hackers, product marketers, and content operators shipping short-form product/demo videos.
+Goal: produce a AI video workflow asset for indie hackers, product marketers, and content operators shipping short-form product/demo videos.
 Input: one source asset, one target channel, one conversion goal.
 Output: a short brief, an execution checklist, and one recommended next step.

-Compare 3 options for ai video workflow across time-to-value, workflow friction, pricing clarity, and reuse potential.
+Compare 3 options for AI video workflow across time-to-value, workflow friction, pricing clarity, and reuse potential.
 End with one recommended choice and one fallback choice.

 Source references